- Competitive Analysis

 - Local directory listings – Claim and verify all listings on local directories including Yelp, Superpages, Foursquare, Yellowpages, etc.

-- Reviews – Reviews are key in local SEO.
+- Reviews – Reviews are key to local SEO.
 Regularly solicit reviews and engage in review-building tactics on social and search profiles.

 - Localized onsight content – The more relevant your on-site content is to the searcher, the more likely it will show up in search results.
 This means creating unique geo-targeted service pages, specifying service areas, and including maps with your location on it.